 Several people have commented how my blog posts have helped them immensely in their fish keeping journey.
 Thank you for the kind words; they really touch and motivate me!

 What do you do in your daily job at Aquarium Co-Op?

 As a content strategist, I create marketing and educational content for Aquarium Co-Op.
-This includes publishing our YouTube videos, writing blog posts and e-newsletters, posting on social media, and designing infographics.
-I’ve also started making videos for the Aquarium Co-Op channel.
+This includes writing blog posts and webpages, working on YouTube videos, designing product manuals, and posting on social media.

 What is your favorite fish and why?

 My first love will always be corydoras because they have cool armored scales, never fight, eat everything, rarely get sick, don’t destroy plants, and make lots of babies when treated well.
 What more could you ask for?

 I only have the space to keep nano fish and smaller aquariums, so one day I want to get clown loaches, severums, or maybe blood parrot cichlids.